 While some may say that wills are easy to make due to ready-made templates one can download from the internet, a will can actually do more harm than good if it is vague, out-of-date, or does not conform to state laws.
 It may also cause unnecessary strain and costs to the ones you left behind if it gets contested, needs lengthy settlement in probate court, or, worse, is deemed void by the law.

 The Need for Legal Counsel

 A will often start with a longing to ensure that everything you possess goes to the intended person or purpose—in the case of a living will, it makes sure that you are given proper elderly or end-of-life care.
 You can draw up a list of all your assets and planned beneficiaries and then consult with a lawyer to ensure that you’ve got everything—and everyone—covered.
 Since a last will and testament is a legal document, legal counsel, will and estate planning lawyers, in particular, can assist you on how to create a last will and testament.
-Not only do they give you advice on how to execute this document, but they also provide you with several other options on how you can handle your assets in the future.
+Not only do they give you advice on how to execute this document, but they also provide you with several other options like terms feed and on how you can handle your assets in the future.

 Lawyers can help you compose your will by making sure that it is:

 - Legally Binding.
 Lawyers ensure that your will is valid and that its wording conforms to existing estate laws and all other applicable tenets.
 It must reflect that you are of a sound disposition at the time of writing and that your wishes are expressed in such a way that it provides succinct details on how your properties will be managed.
 Lawyers also ensure that your will is updated to reflect your current circumstance and include additional assets so as not to commit mistakes that may cause your will to be contested or deemed void.